adamfowleruk/deskpi-super6c/soquartz/README.md

 the linux Kernel now for Manjaro and will post the DTS file, PKGBUILD, and any patches on this repo once done, along with a custom build guide (which is severely lacking, by the way, for people trying to add new carrier boards to Arm).

+18 Aug 2022 - The DTS file has been created and I've managed to build and flash a [custom Manjaro Arm image](./image-build-manjaro.md).
+It doesn't boot yet, but it's solid progress.
+My files are shared in the above link.